eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		elements" \cite{WikipediaContributors2018a19}.
 	- "A **n-tuple** is an ordered list (or sequence) of *n* elements, where *n* is a non-negative integer" \cite{WikipediaContributors2018a19}.
-	- A 0-tuple is also known as an empty sequence, or empty tuple
+	- A 0-tuple is also known as an empty sequence, empty tuple, null tuple, unit, or empty sequence \cite{WikipediaContributors2018a19}.
-		\cite{WikipediaContributors2018a19}.
 	- There exists only one instance of a 0-tuple
 		\cite{WikipediaContributors2018a19}.
+	- A 1-tuple is a singleton, monuple, or monad
+		\cite{WikipediaContributors2018a19}.
+	- A 2-tuple is an ordered pair, dual, couple, twin, duad, or dyad
+		\cite{WikipediaContributors2018a19}.
+	- A 3-tuple is a triple, triplet, treble, or triad
+		\cite{WikipediaContributors2018a19}.
+	- A n-tuple can be defined as a function, nested ordered pair, nested sets \cite{WikipediaContributors2018a19}.

 "A **database segment** is a database object that occupies physical space,